Mateusmsouza/mateusmsouza.github.io/_posts/2023-4-21-How-to-keep-command-running-on-backgroud-after-logout-on-SSH-server.md

 ---
 layout: post
 title:  How to keep command running on backgroud after logout on SSH server
-categories: [Unix]
+categories: [Unix, Bash]
 ---

 If you are working with a remote server, you might need to run a command that takes too long to complete.

 In such cases, you may want to close your local terminal, as it can be inconvenient and may even interrupt the command if connection is lost.
 A simple trick to handle this problem is nohup command.

 Nohup command allows you to run a command on a remote server and keep it running even after you disconnect from the server.
 Especially useful if you are running a long-running process, such as a data analysis script or a Machine Learning training.

 To use nohup, you need to be connected to to server by SSH.
 Once you are logged in, run nohup: